Mexico calls on Biden to fix immigration status of Mexican nationals | Politics

 Mexico calls on Biden to fix immigration status of Mexican nationals

-The incoming administration of U.S. President-Elect Joe Biden should take steps to settle the immigration status of Mexicans working in the United States, Mexican President Andres Manuel Lopez Obrador said on Wednesday.
+Incoming U.S. President-Elect Joe Biden should quickly fulfill campaign promises to launch an immigration plan, including giving dual nationality to Mexicans working in the United States, Mexico's president said on Wednesday.
+Immigration has become a priority issue for Biden, who is planning to roll back his predecessor's harsh measures and enact sweeping reforms that would put 11 million people living illegally in the U.S on a path to citizenship.

-"We have been proposing that our countrymen who have been working for years should be regularized, contributing to the development of that great nation," Lopez Obrador told reporters in his regular daily news conference.
-The Mexican president said such a move should complement plans to support poor Central American nations and southern Mexico, areas which send many migrants to the United States.
+"I hope that today or in the coming days he presents the migration plan," Lopez Obrador said.
+"What it is going to consist of, how they are going to respect their right to be recognized, that they get dual nationality."
+He said such a move should complement policies to support poor Central American nations and southern Mexico, areas which send many migrants to the United States.

-Lopez Obrador has been urging Biden to carry out an immigration reform, and earlier this week said he hoped the incoming U.S. president would address the issue quickly once he had taken office later on Wednesday.
-Lopez Obrador also said combating the coronavirus pandemic and the economic recovery were key areas for the bilateral relationship, saying U.S. stimulus could eventually help Mexico.
+Earlier this week, soldiers and police wielding batons in Guatemala clashed with members of an immigration caravan bound for the United States after some 8,000 Hondurans crossed into Guatemala, preventing most of them from moving forward.
+More than 36 million Hispanics of Mexican origin live in the United States, according to Pew Research Center.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)